 The Environmental Assessment Act provides for the protection, conservation and wise management of Ontario's environment by establishing a responsible and accountable process for decision-making before a project is undertaken.
-The three processes for waste projects that have been developed to ensure that the purpose of the Environmental Assessment Act is met are individual Environmental Assessments, Class Environmental Assessments (e.g., Ministry of Natural Resources and Forestry's Resource Stewardship and Facility Development Projects Class Environmental Assessment) and environmental screening processes for waste management and electricity projects.
-The Ministry of the Environment, Conservation and Parks developed both the Waste Management Projects Regulation and the Environmental Screening Process to ensure that the purpose of the Environmental Assessment Act is maintained in the review of specified waste management projects, while promoting a fair, timely, consistent and predictable process that can be conducted in parallel with other legislative requirements.
-For certain waste management projects, the Environmental Screening Process sets out the requirements for assessing the environmental effects of the waste management projects, including requirements for consultation with government agencies, Indigenous communities and interested persons and for documenting the results of the Environmental Screening Process.
-The Environmental Screening Process also sets out opportunities for government agencies, Indigenous communities and interested persons, to review reports prepared under the Environmental Screening Process, and opportunities to request that projects be elevated (i.e., be required to complete an Individual EA before proceeding).
+The three processes for waste projects that have been developed to ensure that the purpose of the Environmental Assessment Act is met are Comprehensive Environmental Assessments, Class Environmental Assessments (e.g., Ministry of Natural Resources and Forestry's Resource Stewardship and Facility Development Projects Class Environmental Assessment) and Environmental Screening Process for Waste Management Projects.
+The Ministry of the Environment, Conservation and Parks developed both the Comprehensive Environmental Assessment Projects Regulation and the Environmental Screening Process to ensure that the purpose of the Environmental Assessment Act is maintained in the review of specified waste disposal sites, while promoting a fair, timely, consistent and predictable process that can be conducted in parallel with other legislative requirements.
+For certain waste disposal sites, the Environmental Screening Process sets out the requirements for assessing the environmental effects of the waste projects, including requirements for consultation with government agencies, Indigenous communities and interested persons and for documenting the results of the Environmental Screening Process.
+The Environmental Screening Process also sets out opportunities for government agencies, Indigenous communities and interested persons, to review reports prepared under the Environmental Screening Process, and opportunities to request that projects be elevated (i.e., be required to complete a Comprehensive EA before proceeding).

-The Environmental Screening Process applies to certain waste management projects designated in the Waste Management Projects Regulation.
+The Environmental Screening Process applies to certain waste projects designated in the Comprehensive Environmental Assessment Projects Regulation.
 For the flow chart outlining the steps in the Environmental Screening Process, see Figure 1 in Part B.